-Shopify’s Theme Store offers over 100 ecommerce store themes in a wide variety of layouts and category styles.
-Choose your favorite, then add it to your Shopify store to start using it right away.
+Shopify’s Theme online Store offers over 100 ecommerce store themes in a wide variety of layouts and category styles.
+Choose your favorite, then add it to your Shopify site to start using it right away.

 The catch is that not all these themes are free—the paid ones cost around $160 to $180.

 If you’d prefer, you can get a Shopify theme from third-party marketplaces such as Themeforest (often at a lower cost), or have one custom-developed by a Shopify expert.

 On the other hand, if you’ve ever shopped on Amazon, you may be wondering: “Where’s the customization?
 I’m not seeing it.”